nickjbrowning/cscs-docs/docs/software/uenv/deploy.md

 The `cluster` is specified when building and deploying the uenv, while the `tag` is specified when deploying the uenv.

-## uenv Deployment
+## uenv deployment

-### Deployment Rules
+### Deployment rules

-A recipe can be built for deployment on different vClusters, and for multiple targets.
+A recipe can be built for deployment on different clusters, and for multiple targets.
 For example:

 * A multicore recipe could be built for `zen2` or `zen3` nodes